Hearty homemade black bean soup with quinoa

-How can you go wrong with a black bean soup made from scratch.
-Made with a bag of dried beans, homemade vegetable stock, onions, tomatoes, peppers.
-And a squeeze of lime and lots of cilantro.
+How can you go wrong with a black bean soup made from scratch?
+This yummy soup is made from a bag of dried beans, homemade vegetable stock, onions, tomatoes, peppers, a squeeze of lime, and lots of cilantro.
 All really healthy ingredients.
-I also added quinoa at the end to make this a hearty one.
+I also added quinoa at the end to make this homemade black bean soup a hearty one.

-With this black bean soup, I made my own veggie stock, but If you have limited time, veggie stock can be substituted for store bought if needed.
-Or make the stock ahead of time, and freeze it so it’s ready for making this soup!
+With this black bean soup, I made my own veggie stock, but If you have limited time, veggie stock can be substituted for store-bought stock if needed.
+Or make the veggie stock ahead of time, and freeze it so it’s ready for future soups like this.

 Let’s get started…

 Remember with this homemade black bean soup you must plan ahead, because you’ll need to soak your dried beans overnight.
-Before you go to bed, dump your beans in a big bowl and then add water to cover your beans.
+So before you go to bed, dump your beans in a big bowl and add enough water to cover your beans.
 That way when you wake up they will be ready.

 What you’ll need for your vegetable stock: